 For active leveling to work correctly, there should be at least 0.5 mm between the tip of the nozzle and the glass plate at the start of the procedure.
 If the nozzle is already touching the glass, the Ultimaker 3 cannot perform the measurements correctly.

 After having followed the manual leveling procedure multiple times, the build plate springs can become too loose and the bed too high.
 Turn the three knurled nuts counter-clockwise to tighten the screws.
-There should be a distance of approximately 14 mm between the bottom of the heated bed and the top of the aluminium base plate.
+There should be a distance of approximately 14 mm between the bottom of the heated bed and the top of the aluminum base plate.
 Now manually level the build plate once more to ensure that it is leveled correctly before trying active leveling again.